TUM-DSE/seminars/SoSe2023-qc-systems.md

 - Quantum resource management

 The students will be able to build on their knowledge of recent advances in software systems that scale quantum computing including compilers, operating systems and optimization.

-## Previous Knowledge Expected

-Basic operating systems principles:
-- Operating Systems and System Software (IN0009) or equivalent.

-Additional preferred pre-requisites, but not compulsory courses at TUM:
-- Introduction to Quantum Computing (IN2381)
-- Quantum Computing Software Lab
-- Seminar: Advanced Topics in Quantum Computing (IN2107,IN2183,IN0014)

-## Additional preferred pre-requisites, but not compulsory courses at TUM:

-- Introduction to Quantum Computing (IN2381)
-- Quantum Computing Software Lab
-- Seminar: Advanced Topics in Quantum Computing (IN2107,IN2183,IN0014)

 ## Objective (expected results of study and acquired competences):